-Select for interviews the two or three consultants whose experience comes closest to matching the situation you have defined.
+Select for oral presentation of best-and-final evaluation two or three consultants whose experience comes closest to matching the SOW you have defined.
 It is very important to determine that each consultant, not just his or her firm, displays a thorough familiarity with the situation.
 The reputable case studies and references each candidate provides should confirm the consultant's previous success in a similar context.
 You will want to learn the outcomes of relevant consulting engagements, whether the consultant used honesty and tact when making recommendations, and how well he or she worked with an organization's people.

-In addition, you will want the following information: the consultant's experience in handling similar situations, what her references say about her ability to make things happen, and whether she has established personal rapport with management during her initial interviews.
+In addition, you will want the following information: the consultants' experiences in handling similar situations, what their references say about their ability to make things happen, and whether they have established personal rapport with management during their initial evaluations.
 Experience is important but not to the exclusion of the other considerations.